datewu/mnist/README.md

-# MNIST Inference Web App Using burn
+# MNIST Inference Web App Using burn and leptos

-A simple web app for inference with a trained MNIST model using Leptos.
+A simple web app for inference with a trained MNIST model using Burn and Leptos.

 Port [burn mnist inference](https://github.com/tracel-ai/burn/tree/main/examples/mnist-inference-web) which was a simple web page built by wasm-pack to a Leptos app.